-Operator continuing education varies per state.
-Operator continuing education for OpShow (live views only) was pre-approved by the following states' operator licensing agencies: Alaska, Arkansas, California, Colorado, Florida, Georgia, Indiana, Kansas, Maine, Minnesota, North Carolina (inf*), North Dakota, Nevada, New York, Tennessee, Utah, Washington (inf*), Wisconsin, Wyoming.
+Operators: Acceptance for Operator continuing education varies per state.
+Operator continuing education for OpShow (live views only) was pre-approved by the following states' operator licensing agencies: Alaska, Arkansas, California, Colorado, Florida, Georgia, Indiana, Kansas, Kentucky, Maine, Minnesota, New Mexico, North Carolina (inf*), North Dakota, Nevada, New York, Tennessee, Texas, Utah, Washington (inf*), Wisconsin, Wyoming.
 To maximize eligibility, be sure to complete all polls and surveys and do not multi-task during the live event, as many agencies require us to monitor your attentiveness.

-Operator CE's are denied or unlikely to be approved in the following states: Connecticut, New Hampshire, New Jersey, Ohio.
+Operator CE's were denied or unlikely to be approved in the following states: Connecticut, New Hampshire, New Jersey, Ohio.

 All other states are either pending response or do not offer a training provider approval process.
-Information current as of October 14.
+Please contact your state licensing agency.

 See below for access instructions.
-All attendees (operator or other) may receive Certificates of Completion for sessions attended live and in-full.
-Please be sure to complete all polls and surveys and do not multi-task during the live event.
-Participation in Q&A will demonstrate your attentiveness, which many licensing agencies require us to monitor.
-Please note that a certificate does not imply Operator CEUs - please refer to the list of states above.
-Each state is different - Attendees must become familiar with requirements specific to your situation!
+All attendees (operator or other) will receive Certificates of Completion for sessions attended live and in-full.
+Be sure to complete all polls and surveys and do not multi-task during the live event.
+Participation in Q&A will demonstrate your attentiveness, which some licensing agencies require us to monitor.
+Please note that a certificate does not imply Operator CEUs, and while AWWA certificates will suffice for most PE licenses, each state is unique.
+Attendees must become familiar with requirements specific to your situation.